Should You Go?

 Carry your auto registration and vehicle ownership papers with you.
 You must have the title to the car in your possession on the trip, it must be the original and not a copy.
 A Mexican tourist visa is required and is issued at the border.
 Additional items you need include your passport, auto insurance papers, and any visas that you might need for Central American countries.
 Make photocopies of everything and carry 2 or 3 thumb drives with all your document files.

 Visa requirements change frequently, thus check with each consulate before you leave.
 Do yourself a favor and obtain the necessary visas before you depart from the US.
 This saves a lot of time and confusion when entering countries like Guatemala and Nicaragua.
 In most instances obtaining visas for all the countries takes only a day or two at the embassies back home—a little preparation before the trip goes a long way.

-A United States driver’s license is valid throughout Central America and Mexico—however, it is recommended that you get an International Driving Permit.
-You can get one by filling out a form available from your local AAA branch (www.aaa.com) and return it with $20.00 and two copies of your passport-type photo.
+A United States driver’s license is valid throughout Central America and Mexico—however it is recommended that you get an International Driving Permit.
+You can get one by filling out a form available from your local AAA branch (www.aaa.com) and return it with $20.00 and two copies of your passport type photo.
 If you return your application in person to the AAA office, they will issue it immediately to you.
 But if you prefer, return the application by mail and it will be mailed to you.
-The passport photos can easily be made at home on your printer.
+The passport photos can easily be obtained from your local photo shop for about $20.
 The permit is valid for one year.